sobolevn/git-secret/man/man1/git-secret-clean.1.md

 ## DESCRIPTION
-`git-secret-clean` deletes all the encrypted files.
+`git-secret-clean` deletes all encrypted files tracked by `git-secret`.
+Does not delete unencrypted versions.
-Verbose output is enabled with the `-v` option, in which case the program prints which files are deleted.
+Verbose output is enabled with the `-v` option, in which case the program shows deleted files.

 ## OPTIONS